Wannanosaurus | A Small Chinese Pachycephalosaur Dinosaur

 Discovery & Fossil Evidence

-It was first discovered in 1972 by Hou Lian-Hai in Anhui, China.
-This discovery was a significant milestone in paleontology, shedding light on a previously unknown dinosaur species.
 The first described specimen, known as the holotype IVPP V 4447, was a partial skeleton that included a partial skull roof, lower jaw, a femur, a tibia, part of a rib, and other fragments.
-The fused bones in its skull suggest that it was an adult at death.
+The fused bones in its skull suggest that, despite its small size, it was indeed an adult at death.

 Jonathan Chen, CC BY-SA 4.0, via Wikimedia Commons